joanvelja/arxiv_extension/README.md

 # Build the extension (with icon generation)
 npm run build

-# If you have Node.js <14.15.0 or icon generation fails:
+# If you're having issues with sharp/icon generation:
 npm run build:no-icons

 # Development with watch mode